lngnmn2/planC/docs/progn.md

 Yes, all these people are wrong most of the time.
 We have seen this *literally everywhere*.

-Every single stroke of a brush, every single color, every stone within Egyptian temples and pyramids were &ldquo;due according to absolutely proper and infallible reasons&rdquo;.
+Every single stroke of a brush, every single color, every stone within Egyptian temples and pyramids were made &ldquo;according to absolutely proper and infallible reasons&rdquo;.
 They did everything according to the current social norms and the current social consensus.

 Guess what?
 It is all bullshit (well, just nice traditional *art forms*).

 Do you thing &ldquo;programming&rdquo; is different?
 Why would it be?

-<a id="org02614f6"></a>
+<a id="org5d19501"></a>

 # Imperative crap